Mammea americana

-Mammea americana, commonly known as mammee, mammee apple, mamey, mamey apple, Santo Domingo apricot, tropical apricot, or South American apricot, is an evergreen tree of the family Calophyllaceae, whose fruit is edible.
+Mammea americana, commonly known as mammee, mammee apple, mammey, mamey, mamey apple, Santo Domingo apricot, tropical apricot, or South American apricot, is an evergreen tree of the family Calophyllaceae, whose fruit is edible.
 It has also been classified as belonging to the family Guttiferae Juss.
 (1789), which would make it a relative of the mangosteen.

 In certain Latin American countries, Mammea americana is referred to as "yellow mamey" (mamey amarillo) to distinguish it from the unrelated but similar-looking Pouteria sapota, whose fruit is usually called "red mamey" (mamey colorado or mamey rojo).

 Description

 Tree

 The mammee tree is 18–21 m high and is similar in appearance to the southern magnolia (Magnolia grandiflora).
 Its trunk is short and reaches 1.9–2.2 m in diameter.
 The tree's upright branches form an oval head.
 Its dark-green foliage is quite dense, with opposite, leathery, elliptical leaves.
 The leaves can reach 10 cm wide and twice as long.

 The mammee flower is fragrant, has four or six white petals, and reaches 2.5–4.0 cm wide when fully blossomed.
 The flowers are borne either singly or in clusters of two or three, on short stalks.
 A single flower can have pistils, stamens, or both, so flowers can be male, female or hermaphrodite on one tree.